DavontaData/diabetes-readmission-prediction/README.md

 * Predicted readmission class
 * Estimated probability of 30-day readmission

-## Limitations
+## Modeling Limitations

+The dataset exhibited class imbalance, as patients readmitted within 30 days represented a smaller proportion of encounters.
+This imbalance may have affected the model’s ability to identify readmissions accurately.

+Model performance may improve through hyperparameter tuning, threshold adjustment, cross-validation, and additional imbalance-handling techniques.

-* The dataset represents historical hospital encounters and may not reflect current healthcare practices.
-* External validation would be required before clinical implementation.
+The dataset represents historical hospital encounters from 1999–2008 and may not reflect current healthcare practices.
+External validation using an independent healthcare dataset would be necessary before any clinical deployment.

-* Predictions should support, not replace, clinical judgment.
+This model is intended for educational and research purposes and should support—not replace—clinical judgment.

 ## Future Improvements

-Potential future work:

-* Validate model using newer healthcare datasets
-* Incorporate clinical notes using NLP
-* Add explainability methods such as SHAP
-* Compare additional machine learning approaches
-* Explore integration into clinical decision-support workflows
+Future work could evaluate additional feature-engineering approaches, optimize model hyperparameters, tune the decision threshold, assess calibration, and validate the model using an independent healthcare dataset.
 ## Technologies Used

 * Python